Soilmethods/Soil-methods/Persulphate Pt digestion.md

     b.
 A precipitate may form.
 If this is the case, be sure to shake the digestate thoroughly before taking aliquots or pipetting for colour analysis

+## Digestion Procedure (low volume)

+For each of the fraction extracts and fraction standards:

+1. Mix extract thoroughly, then pipette 4 mL of sample into a culture tube.

+2. Add 2.5 mL potassium persulphate oxidizing solution.

+3. Tightly close the tubes with the caps.

+4. Autoclave for 55 minutes at 120°C. When complete, remove from autoclave and allow to cool.

+5. Measure using colormetric methodology.